Optimal Production Planning Under Macroeconomic Regime Switches: Conclusion

-under the optimal uniqueness framework introduced by Alvarez \cite {ALVAREZ1996}.
-The principal contributions of this paper can be summarized as follows.

-\textbf{(i) Radial symmetry.} We proved that when $f$ is radially symmetric, the unique admissible solution must also be radially symmetric (Theorem~\ref{thm:radial}).
-The argument relies on three key ingredients: the invariance of the differential operator under the orthogonal group $O(N)$, the preservation of the admissible growth condition at infinity under rotations (Lemma~\ref{lem:growth-preserve}), and the global comparison/uniqueness principle (Theorem~\ref{thm:comparison}).
-Together, these tools yield symmetry without the need for moving-plane techniques, additional regularity assumptions, or stronger decay conditions.

-\textbf{(ii) Constructive existence and regularity.} We provided a complete analysis of comparison, existence, and uniqueness via explicit barrier constructions, monotone Dirichlet approximation on expanding balls, and Bernstein-type interior gradient estimates (Proposition~ \ref{prop:gradient}).
-The resulting solutions belong to $W_{\mathrm{loc} }^{2,m}(\mathbb{R}^{N})$ for all $m>N$, which is the regularity class required by the verification theorem in stochastic control.

-\textbf{(iii) Exact solutions and economic applications.} We derived the exact quadratic solution in the case

-both for the scalar PDE (Section~\ref{7}) and for the regime-switching system (Section~\ref{sec:system-exact}).
-These explicit formulas were applied to stochastic production planning problems, where the optimal feedback policy, the stationary distribution of the inventory process, and the long-run average cost were computed in closed form.
-The sensitivity of the solution to the model parameters was analyzed, providing direct economic insight.
+This paper has developed a comprehensive mathematical and computational framework for optimal production planning under macroeconomic regime switches.
+The principal contributions are:

-\textbf{(iv) Regime-switching systems.} We extended Alvarez's scalar theory to weakly coupled systems of HJB equations governed by a continuous-time Markov chain, establishing global comparison (Theorem~ \ref{thm:comparison_syst}) and existence--uniqueness (Theorem~\ref {thm:existence_syst_uniqueness}) under power-growth conditions.
-The radial symmetry result was shown to extend to systems via the same uniqueness-based argument.
+\textbf{(i) Theoretical foundations.} We extended the scalar well-posedness theory of Alvarez~\cite{ALVAREZ1996} to weakly coupled systems of HJB equations governed by continuous-time Markov chains.
+The global comparison principle (Theorem~\ref{thm:comparison_syst}) and existence--uniqueness result (Theorem~\ref{thm:existence_syst_uniqueness}) provide the rigorous foundation for the entire analysis.
+All proofs were presented with complete computational detail, including explicit barrier constructions and growth estimates.

+\textbf{(ii) Exact solutions.} We derived closed-form quadratic solutions for both the scalar (Theorem~\ref{thm:scalar-quadratic}) and system (Theorem~\ref{thm:system-quadratic}) cases, revealing the dimension-free structure of the optimal feedback gains and their dependence on the coupling matrix.

+\textbf{(iii) Economic applications.} The theory was applied to a two-regime production planning problem with full calibration, sensitivity analysis, and economic interpretation.
+The closed-form solutions enabled a transparent analysis of how business-cycle switching, discount rates, volatility, and cost parameters shape optimal production strategies.

+\textbf{(iv) Time consistency.} We proved that the optimal feedback policy is time-consistent (subgame perfect), eliminating the need for commitment mechanisms in decentralized implementation.

-\textbf{(v) Open problem.} We formulated precise conjectures (Conjectures~\ref{conj:1} and~\ref{conj:2}) regarding the generalization of Alvarez's $g$-convex growth framework to the multi-regime case.
-We identified the key structural obstacles---barrier construction with non-uniform exponents, cross-component coupling in the convex combination argument, and the quasi-monotone structure at infinity---and established a partial comparison result under weakened hypotheses (Proposition~\ref {prop:weak-comparison}).
+\textbf{(v) Open problems.} We formulated precise conjectures regarding the generalization of Alvarez's framework to systems and established partial results.